Technigo/project-express-api/README.md

-# Express API Project
+# Project 17 Express API Project build on Technigo Bootcamp spring 2020

-Replace this readme with your own information about your project.

-Start by briefly describing the assignment in a sentence or two.
-Keep it short and to the point.
+In this project I have built my very first own API, and the main goal was to creade a data file and then to create different RESTful endpoints which either retrievs an array of data or a single item.

 ## The problem

-Describe how you approached to problem, and what tools and techniques you used to solve it.
-How did you plan?
-What technologies did you use?
-If you had more time, what would be next?
+I started this project by chosing which data to show and use for my API.
+I chose to use two different sources to see if you could use that for your API, and it worked.
+In all fetches I used the HTTP verb GET method, since I did not update the data in any way, I just wanted to present it.
+If I would have more time, I definetly would experiment a bit more with the endpoints and use other verbs and other methods for filtering the outcome.

 ## View it live

-Every project should be deployed somewhere.
-Be sure to include the link to the deployed project so that the viewer can click around and see what it's all about.
+This is my link to my deployed project at Heruko.